Leyendoelpoder/LP/content/authors/LEV/_index.md

 ---
 # Display name
-title: Javier Ramírez Bullón
+title: Lidia Espinoza Vásquez

 # Username (this should match the folder name)
 authors:
-- JRB
+- LEV

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Politólogo e internacionalista
+role: Politóloga

 # Organizations/Affiliations
 organizations: